Michael4170/PVEF-Core/Mission-Making.md

 # Building a PVEF mission

 How to stand up a new PvE mission on PVEF Core.
-Written against the live project (`PVEF Core`, GUID `6A22BCD5749BFA2B`) and the shipped reference world `PVEF Arland`, so every path, GUID and attribute name below is one that currently exists — not one the plan said it would.
+Written against `PVEF Core` (GUID `6A22BCD5749BFA2B`) and the reference world `PVEF Arland` that ships with it.

 **Read this once end to end before you place anything.** Roughly half the steps exist because of a failure that is silent — the mission boots, looks right, and does the wrong thing hours later.